darwinai/pl-CT-covidnet/README.rst

 Abstract
 --------

-An app to run COVID-Net CT modles on image files
+This ia an app to run COVID-Net CT models on image files.

 Synopsis